news-catalyst/next-tinynewsdemo/README.md

 ## Generate WXR

+__NOTE__: This code does not work since migrating to the Vercel Platforms structure.

 Once you have the latest code, make sure you install dependencies for the WXR generator module - do this if you run into a babel-related error:

 ```